Adult Social Care Support and Services during COVID-19

 - Scams - Find out how to protect yourself and others against scams (external link).

-- The government has made changes to help care workers, including listing them as key workers so they can send their children to school so they can continue to work, and changes to sick leave cover.
+- The government has made changes to help care workers, including listing them as key workers so they can continue to work, and changes to sick leave cover.

 - We have also been working with our providers to ensure they have activated their business continuity plans and are able to keep delivering essential services.
 We know that some people have experienced some changes to their services due to care worker illness or self isolating.
 We will continue to work closely with our providers on a case-by-case basis to manage these.